Breast Implant Revision

 Dr. Zemmel will review all of your available options during the initial consultation.

-III Saline Implant Deflation
+Saline Implant Deflation

 Unlike a silicone implant rupture, a saline implant rupture is often immediately noticeable and results in the deflation of the outer implant shell.
 When a saline implant is ruptured, the saline solution exits the silicone shell and is absorbed by the body.
 This is a harmless process.